HumanWonder/Space_Invaders/README.md

 - Game over and victory screens.

 # Performance Improvement
-Asynchronous updates using requestAnimationFrame for the missile's movement.
+Asynchronous updates using requestAnimationFrame for the missile's/player's movements.

 # Usage
 Include the code in an HTML file and ensure that the required resources (CSS, images, etc.) are accessible.
 Run the HTML file in a web browser to play the game.
+If you have Vscode, use the live server extension.